Plant Height: 3 inches

 Bishop's Form Heronsbill is an herbaceous perennial with a mounded form.
 Its medium texture blends into the garden, but can always be balanced by a couple of finer or coarser plants for an effective composition.

 This is a relatively low maintenance plant, and should only be pruned after flowering to avoid removing any of the current season's flowers.
 It is a good choice for attracting butterflies to your yard, but is not particularly attractive to deer who tend to leave it alone in favor of tastier treats.
 It has no significant negative characteristics.

 Bishop's Form Heronsbill is recommended for the following landscape applications;

 Planting & Growing

-Corsican Stonecrop will grow to be only 3 inches tall at maturity extending to 4 inches tall with the flowers, with a spread of 12 inches.
+Bishop's Form Heronsbill will grow to be only 3 inches tall at maturity extending to 4 inches tall with the flowers, with a spread of 12 inches.
 When grown in masses or used as a bedding plant, individual plants should be spaced approximately 10 inches apart.
 Its foliage tends to remain low and dense right to the ground.
-It grows at a fast rate, and under ideal conditions can be expected to live for approximately 15 years.
+It grows at a fast rate, and under ideal conditions can be expected to live for approximately 10 years.

-Corsican Stonecrop is a fine choice for the garden, but it is also a good selection for planting in outdoor pots and containers.
-Because of its spreading habit of growth, it is ideally suited for use as a 'spiller' in the 'spiller-thriller-filler' container combination; plant it near the edges where it can spill gracefully over the pot.
+Bishop's Form Heronsbill is a fine choice for the garden, but it is also a good selection for planting in outdoor pots and containers.
+It is often used as a 'filler' in the 'spiller-thriller-filler' container combination, providing a mass of flowers and foliage against which the thriller plants stand out.
 Note that when growing plants in outdoor containers and baskets, they may require more frequent waterings than they would in the yard or garden.